lenmetson/speech-time/data_pres/notes.md

 men_daily_order_med=men_daily_order.median()
 print(men_daily_order_med)
 ```
+But the fact that Len has extensive field knowledge actually helped us realize that these results are most likely biased, since debates that are scheduled earlier in the day actually tend to be less important because MSPs need to travel from their constituency to vote.
+So counterintuitively, the fact that women vote earlier in the day on average does not necessarily mean that they somehiw have preferential treatement, it may be the opposite and mean that they get assigned to less important debates.

 It is worth noting that the two functions I mentioned return series of values, which are pandas objects so I also defined a third on to count the number of values returned.
 This is just a tengential note: